Martin Berry, Director

 Charlotte has enjoyed chamber music collaborations with Alastair Ross, Theresa Caudle, Kinga Ujszaszi, Adrian Butterfield, Miles Golding, and with her sister soprano Susanna Fairbairn in the London Handel Festival 2015.
 She also played in Mark Latimer’s Arts Council-funded project The Imperfect Pearl, which toured nationally in Summer 2015.
 Charlotte enjoys participating in education work with the New Mozart Orchestra which performs concerts in schools, and with English Young Artists’ Sinfonia which workshops young composers’ music.
 She has participated in chamber masterclasses with the Wihan and Carducci Quartets, coaching with James Johnstone and Walter Reiter, and made several live broadcasts (as a chorister) for BBC Radio 3 and Daily Services.
 She has played for opera companies including Opera Lyrica and Winslow Hall, and recorded music for television, including Thomas Arne works for Ian Hislop’s BBC2 ‘Olden Days’ series, and a Handel aria for Channel 4 ‘Random Acts’.

-Laura Stone, Company Stage Manager
+Hazel Monaghan, Company Stage Manager